vzhou842/victorzhou.com/content/posts/2019-02-04-better-profanity-detection.md

 The model I decided to use was a Linear Support Vector Machine (SVM), which is implemented by `scikit-learn`'s [LinearSVC](https://scikit-learn.org/stable/modules/generated/sklearn.svm.LinearSVC.html) class.
 [This post](https://medium.com/machine-learning-101/chapter-2-svm-support-vector-machine-theory-f0812effc72) and [this tutorial](https://www.svm-tutorial.com/2014/11/svm-understanding-math-part-1/) are good introductions if you don’t know what SVMs are.

-> The [CalibratedClassifierCV](https://scikit-learn.org/stable/modules/generated/sklearn.calibration.CalibratedClassifierCV.html) in the code above exists as a wrapper to give me the `predict_proba()` method, which returns a probability for each class instead of just a classification.
+> The [CalibratedClassifierCV](https://scikit-learn.org/stable/modules/generated/sklearn.calibration.CalibratedClassifierCV.html) in the code above exists as a wrapper to give me the `python›predict_proba()` method, which returns a probability for each class instead of just a classification.
 You can pretty much just ignore it if that last sentence made no sense to you, though.

 Here’s one (simplified) way you could think about why the Linear SVM works: during the training process, the model learns which words are “bad” and how “bad” they are because those words appear more often in offensive texts. **It’s as if the training process is picking out the “bad” words for me**, which is much better than using a wordlist I write myself!